what we do

-Rapidly developing NIL rules create new, complex, and potentially hidden NCAA and legal compliance risks for coaches, administrators, boosters & athletes.
+Evolving and uncertain regulatory framework creates new, complex, and potentially hidden NCAA and legal compliance risks for coaches, administrators, donors, athletes, and brands.

 Best-in-class NIL education from top experts in all related areas including higher education, college athletics, branding, administration, compliance and NIL commercialization.

-NIL legislation requires institutions to craft and implement institutional policies and procedures regarding NIL on their campuses.
+New legislation around NIL and other athlete rights requires institutions to craft and implement institutional policies and procedures on their campuses.

-Policy development guidance with practical implementation techniques from industry experts that accounts for nationwide trends and state-specific mandates to ensure your institution maximizes opportunities, remains compliant, and maintains a competitive recruiting advantage.
+Policy development guidance adjusted for the current environment to ensure your institution maximizes opportunities, remains compliant, and and maintains a competitive recruiting advantage.

-Student-athletes will look to maximize their NIL opportunities, but coaches will have to understand and effectively communicate the role that the institutions can and cannot play.
+College athletes are looking to take advantage of the new NIL landscape and additional wide-ranging changes to collegiate athletics, but coaches need to understand and effectively communicate the role that the institutions can and cannot play.

-NIL rules may shift booster and donor money from supporting school fundraising goals to supporting individual student-athlete deals.
+Extensive rules changes, including new NIL policies, may shift booster and donor money from supporting school fundraising goals to supporting individual college athletes.

-Experienced outsourced guidance through an extended network of nationally-known sports business executives, vetting all third parties entering space for athletes at a specific school & providing guidance to student-athletes.
+Experienced outsourced guidance through an extended network of nationally-known sports business executives, vetting all third parties entering space for athletes at a specific school & providing guidance to college athletes.

 What Is Name, Image, and Likeness?

-Name, Image, and Likeness (NIL) are three elements that make up your “right of publicity,” consisting of your name, your image, and your likeness (nicknames, photographs, other identifiable traits).
+Name, image, and likeness (NIL) are three elements that make up your “right of publicity,” consisting of your name, your image, and your likeness (nicknames, photographs, other identifiable traits).
 NIL activities include autograph signings, personal appearances, social media endorsements, and promotion of businesses, products, and services.
-As of July 1, 2021, the NCAA adopted an interim set of guidelines to suspend previous NIL restrictions for all current and incoming student-athletes in all sports.
-Student-athletes are now permitted to profit from their NIL within the guidelines established by their Institution, their state, and the NCAA.
-29 states have passed laws setting standards for student-athletes to commercialize their NIL (many of which are currently in effect), others have draft bills before their legislatures, and the federal government is working on national legislation.
+As of July 1, 2021, the NCAA adopted an interim set of guidelines to suspend previous NIL restrictions for all current and incoming college athletes in all sports.
+College athletes are now permitted to profit from their NIL within the guidelines established by their Institution, their state, and the NCAA.
+29 states have passed laws setting standards for college athletes to commercialize their NIL (many of which are currently in effect), others have draft bills before their legislatures, and the federal government is working on national legislation.